csdms/ivy/lessons/shell/index.md

 ## Topics

-This lesson on the shell continues in the following sections.
+This lesson on the shell continues in the following sections:

 1. [Files and directories](./files-and-directories.md)
 1. [Creating things](./creating-things.md)